 MAC Principal school visits

 Later in Term 4, our school principal and the Year 7 curriculum leader visit each of the Upper Clutha primary schools to share a ‘taste of MAC’.
 They talk about what our new Year 7 students can expect when they join our MAC community and what a typical day is like at our school.
 Our Year 7 curriculum leader and our special needs coordinator also meet with Year 6 teachers at the primary schools to share a handover of information about each student.

 Year 6 Open Day

 Towards the end of Term 4, Year 6 students enrolled to commence at MAC the following year are invited to an Open Day at our school campus.
-This half-day event includes a tour of the school and is a chance to meet their teachers and spend some time in their classrooms and other learning spaces.
+This half-day event includes a tour of the school and is a chance to spend some time in the college’s learning spaces.

 On the first day

 On their first day at our school, our new Year 7 students meet their homeroom teacher and whānau teacher, as well as Year 13 students from their whānau group.
 The first day is a chance to get to know their teachers and classmates and learn their way around the school.
 During the afternoon, our senior student leaders spend some time with our new Year 7 students to welcome them to our school and answer any questions they might have.

 Students should bring their stationery to school on their first day.

 From week one, our Year 7 students begin their compulsory learning areas of Mathematics, English, Science and Social Sciences and also try a range of other subjects to give them a taste of different learning areas which they will select from when they reach Year 10.